dpi-tta-slides/noticing-a-project-idea/PITCHME.md

 ---

 - **Start with the problem**
-- From there you can start formulating a hypothesiss on how to approach solving this problem.
+- From there you can start formulating a hypothesis on how to approach solving this problem.
 - Solutions are easy to change, problems generally don't change.
 ---